Live Music and DJs

 Steven Watkins aka Dr. Feelgood

-The legend that is Dr. Feelgood is coming to DC for Red Hot.
+The legend that is Dr. Feelgood is returning to Red Hot!
 Steven originally hails from NYC but now calls Oakland home.
 He started dancing in 1998, and began his blues DJing career at his other adoptive home – St. Louis’ Cheap Thrills 2004.
 Since moving to the Bay Area in 2005, your Dr. Feelgood has been thrilled to be spreading his love for the blues with a warm mixture of smooth, gritty, sultry, in-your-bones, hot skirt music.

 Julie Brown